 The steady clicking of shoes against tiled floor alarmed Sasuke of the arrival of the head physician of the hospital.
 He could hear her animatedly conversing with another person, juggling around options and discussing further actions.
 Once she came into view, Sasuke was sure Tsunade locked eyes with him, judging by the way her silhouette turned into his direction and he could make out her lipstick tinted lips.

-She turned towards the green blob beside her and mumbled something about preparing the operation room, to which the other – perhaps – nodded and ran off.
-"Uchiha," she addressed the teen in a commanding voice, "I have a favour to ask you."
+She turned towards the green blob beside her and mumbled something about preparing the operation room, to which the other – by the looks of it – nodded and ran off.
+"Uchiha," she addressed the teen in a commandeering voice, "I have a favour to ask you."